LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/ApplyForALoan.md

 #### Analytics
 Custom event logging for this template has been provided by default.

-For standard text statements, the function to log custom events can be found in the Pre-Process Code for the interaction, ex:
+For standard text statements, the function to log custom events can be found in the Pre-Process Code for the interaction, i.e.:

 ```
 botContext.logCustomEvent(‘’, ‘Interaction Name’, ‘’);
 ```

-For questions that a user must respond to, the code can be found under Process User Response, ex:
+For questions that a user must respond to, the code can be found under Process User Response, i.e.:

 ```
 var response = botContext.getCurrentUserMessage();